 8. If you have no credit history, you may have a low score even if you’re financially responsible.

-It takes some time to build credit if you have no history, even if you’re very responsible.
-If you need to build a strong credit history, you may want to consider getting a secured card or getting added as an authorized user on someone else’s account.
+It takes time to build credit if you have no history, even if you’re very responsible.
+If you need to build a strong credit history, consider getting a secured card or getting added as an authorized user on someone else’s account.

 9. You should have more than one kind of credit account.